Xyt564/c-/README.md

 * **Calculator Program** – Performs basic arithmetic: `+`, `-`, `*`, `/`
 * **To do list app** – basic cli to do list app with persistance using a plain text

-## For more info chech the folders readme's
+## For more info check the folders readme's

 ---